 The gut brain axis refers to biochemical signaling between the gut and the brain.
 Broadly defined, the gut–brain axis includes the nervous system, the immune system and the endocrine (or hormone) system.

 The ‘microbiome–gut–brain axis’ explicitly includes the role of gut flora in the biochemical signaling events that take place between the GI tract and the brain.
 This is important because gut microbiota, i.e. bacteria in the gut, regulate neurophysiological behaviors through neural, endocrine and immune pathways (Collins, 2012).
+Hopefully you are understanding a bit more about how anxiety treatment and gut treatment are intimately connected.

 - Vagus nerve: Neurons are nerve cells which transmit nerve impulses and communicate with each other.
 Neurons are in the brain and the gut and they communicate with each other via the vagus nerve.
 The vagus nerve is a large nerve connecting the brain and the gut, sending signals in both directions, and is involved in control of mood, immune response, digestion, and heart rate (Breit S, 2018).
 Breathing, meditation and yoga stimulate the vagus nerve and decrease mood and anxiety symptoms (Breit S, 2018).